 Spring is often a time of clearing.
 For some it’s about lightening the load; for others, about making space for new.
 Maybe there’s a bit of both.
 Regardless, as much as we want to clear out what doesn’t serve us any longer, it can still require a great deal of courage and strength.

-This particular spring I find myself faced with more big questions about how I want my life to feel, and how much I have to actively work (vs. surrender) to move it in that direction.
-Part of this exploration for me has been asking the question: how much do I really need?
+In the spring of 2016, I found myself faced with more big questions about how I wanted my life to feel, and how much I had to actively work (vs. surrender) to move it in that direction.
+Part of that exploration for me was about asking the question: how much do I really need?

-A potential move has me exploring my physical (and with it, mental / emotional) baggage.
-How much do I want to carry, literally and figuratively, into my future?
-This past Wednesday, the garbage/recycling truck carried away the contents of a large gray Rubbermaid bin that I have moved countless times, across the country even.
-It’s contents?
-Numerous journals (some filled, some barely touched), scrapbooks, photo albums (much of which is already at my fingertips electronically).
-Regardless of the format, it’s memorabilia touched only when such a change is imminent.
-Much of this captured past is also quite unpleasant: journals filled with mostly negative thoughts, rants and raves about this and such job, that and such relationship.
-But there’s also that occasional happy photo, or that dance competition award, which is often enough to keep me toting this super heavy bin around.
-The fear that my memory is so poor that I require these things to access anything from my past, which keeps me endlessly attached to this pile of stuff.
+Regardless of the format, it was nostalgia touched only when a move was imminent.
+Much of this captured past was also quite unpleasant: journals filled with negative thoughts, rants and raves about this and such job, that and such relationship.
+But there was also that occasional happy photo, or that dance competition award, which at the time of my scarce viewings was enough to keep me toting the bin around.
+The fear that my poor memory required these tokens to access anything from my past, kept me attached to this heavy pile of “stuff”.

-But this year, I’m shedding.
-I’m trying harder to put my energy into trusting that memories can be accessed whenever I like, if I slow down and quiet myself enough to allow them to float up into my consciousness.
-I’m trying to live with fewer things, to buy fewer things to replace the ones I’m donating, to think less about goals and tasks.
-This spring my focus is more on how I feel now, and how I want to feel in the future so that I can manifest the best life that I can.
+But in 2016, I was still shedding.
+I put my energy into trusting that my memories could be accessed whenever I liked, if I just slowed down and quieted myself enough to allow them to float back into my consciousness.
+I wanted to buy and live with fewer things, to think less about my task list.
+That spring, I placed my focus on how I felt, and how I wanted to feel in the future.